One of my pet peeves in leadership is the controlling leader. Because of that, I have written extensively on the subject on this blog.

-I recently saw a controlling leader firsthand while working with another organization.
-It reminded me of the main reason I’m so opposed to controlling leaders is that it is counter-productive to healthy organizations…and I love healthy organizations.
+I recently worked with a church where I witnessed a controlling leader firsthand.
+Talking to members of the staff it reminded me of the main reason I’m so opposed to controlling leaders — because it is counter-productive to creating organizational health.
+And I love healthy organizations.

-Leaders leave – You can’t keep a leader when you control him or her…at least not for long.
+Leaders leave – You can’t keep a real leader when you control them — at least not for long.
+I find that especially true among the younger set of leaders entering the work world.
 Leaders need room to breathe, explore and take risks.
-Controlling leaders stifle creativity and a real leader will soon look for a place to grow.
+Controlling leadership stifles creativity.
+A genuine leader will soon look for a place they can grow.